 Bruce Highway (Maryborough – Gin Gin), Saltwater Creek and Deadmans Gully, flood immunity upgrades

-Construction is underway to improve flood immunity along an 11km section of the Bruce Highway between Maryborough and Torbanlea.
+Construction is completed to improve flood immunity along an 11km section of the Bruce Highway between Maryborough and Torbanlea.

-This Bruce Highway Upgrade Program funded project will improve the safety and reliability of the Bruce Highway and reduce the social and economic impacts associated with flood-related highway closures.
+This Bruce Highway Upgrade Program funded project improved the safety and reliability of the Bruce Highway and reduced the social and economic impacts associated with flood-related highway closures.

-The project will minimise disruption through flood related closures and improve safety along this section of the Bruce Highway for all road users.
+The completed project works minimise disruption from flood related closures, while improving safety along this section of the Bruce Highway for all road users.

 - Improves flood immunity